alsechemist/alsechemist-security-engineering/source/projects/nginx-server-hardening/modsecurity-connector-setup.rst

 Setting Up the ModSecurity NGINX Connector
 ==========================================

-After successfully building and installing **ModSecurity v3 (libmodsecurity)**, the next step is to integrate it with **NGINX** using the official
+After successfully building and installing **ModSecurity v3 (libModSecurity)**, the next step is to integrate it with **NGINX** using the official
 **ModSecurity-nginx connector**.
-This connector acts as a bridge between NGINX and the ModSecurity engine, enabling NGINX to pass HTTP transaction data to libmodsecurity for inspection.
+This connector acts as a bridge between NGINX and the ModSecurity engine, enabling NGINX to pass HTTP transaction data to libModSecurity for inspection.

 Download the Official Release - `(ModSecurity-nginx) <https://github.com/owasp-modsecurity/ModSecurity-nginx>`_
 ---------------------------------------------------------------------------------------------------------------